Camel Spotting Turkmenistan

 Important Note: From Tatev, our journey will either head north, towards the border into Azerbaijan.
 Or, head south to the border with Iran.
 Both routes come together again in Ashgabat in Turkmenistan.
 Which we take will depend on the current situation with regard to border closures, Caspian Sea ferry operations, and regional security issues.
 We will make a final decision on which route we will take a couple of months before each trip departs.

-From Iran we head south towards Kashan, famous for Persian ceramics, and woollen & silk carpets.
+From Tehran we head south towards Kashan, famous for Persian ceramics, and woollen and silk carpets.
 Then we arrive in Esfahan, for many the highlight of their travels through Iran.
 Exploring the huge main square, bazaars, beautifully mosaiced mosques, and the famous bridges will take up a couple of days here.

 Azerbaijan route: On arrival in Azerbaijan we get to visit the 18th Century UNESCO town of Sheki and continue on to the picturesque ancient village of Lahich with its copper beaters and ancient crafts.
 Heading south we visit the mud volcanoes of Qobustan before arriving in the capital of Azerbaijan, Baku.
 Baku has an amazing blend of the old city and the ultra-modern and is fascinating to explore.